-As social institutions, public gardens can inspire inclusion in communities by modeling inclusive practices and policies for all of their stakeholders, both internally and externally.
+As social institutions, public gardens can inspire inclusion in communities by modeling equitable and inclusive practices and policies for all of their stakeholders, both internally and externally.
 A workforce that is representative of a public garden’s community is aligned with the organization’s success and sustainability.
 This holistic change results in a creative, innovative workforce, a competitive advantage, and an organic shift in audience demographics.

 Diversity refers to the variety of personal experiences, values and worldviews that arise from differences in culture and circumstance.
 It includes but is not limited to the influence of different cultural, ethnic, and religious heritages and the differences that emerge from class, age, sexual orientation, gender identity, ability and other socially constructed characteristics.